 Surgeon Spotlight: Dr. Andrei Churyla

-Andrei Churyla, MD is one of the newest team members at Bluhm Cardiovascular Institute of Northwestern Medicine, serving as an attending cardiac surgeon as well as an assistant professor of surgery at Northwestern University Feinberg School of Medicine.
-While he is a relative newcomer to Northwestern Medicine, his passion for helping people and solving the complexities of heart disease has a long history.
+Andrei Churyla, MD is an attending cardiac surgeon at Northwestern Memorial Hospital Bluhm Cardiovascular Institute, and an assistant professor of surgery at Northwestern University Feinberg School of Medicine.
+He has been in practice at Northwestern for two and a half years, after completing a three-year cardiothoracic surgery fellowship.
+His passion for helping people and solving the complexities of heart disease has a long history.

 "Ever since middle school—when doctors saved my uncle’s life as he fought necrotizing pancreatitis—I knew I would become a surgeon,” says Churyla.
 During his second year of medical school, Churyla assisted on his first thoracic surgery and was amazed: “It was my first time seeing the heart, visible and working, in a surgical environment.
 It was fascinating to me that someone could perform surgery on such a complex organ,” he says.
 “I’ve been pursuing my dream of becoming a cardiac surgeon ever since.”

 Churyla was born and raised in the Republic of Belarus, a country bordering Russia and Ukraine.
 Unlike American students—who attend pre-medical training for four years of college before medical school—eligible students in Belarus are able to proceed directly to medical school after high school, and Churyla was on the fast track to becoming a cardiac surgeon.
 In 2003, he completed six years at Gomel State Medical University in Belarus, shadowing surgeons all the while.